 - Purchase and order history

-- Images and recordings such as CCTV, adverts, promotional material, events etc.
+- Images and recordings such as CCTV, Audio, adverts, promotional material, events etc.

-- Interests, hobbies and likes from social media such as Facebook, Twitter
+- Interests, hobbies and likes from social media (but not limited to) Facebook and Twitter

 - Lifestyle and social circumstances

 - Correspondence - when you contact us either in writing or over the phone

 - Information relating to incidents, crime, offenders, suspected offenders and criminal proceedings

 - MAC address (Media Access Control address) – which you provide if you access our in store Wi-Fi Details of your visits to our website including, but not limited to: traffic data, location data, web logs and other communication data and the resources that you access

 - Individuals who send enquiries/information to us